alexgo-io/alexlab-doc/product-features/farming/key-concepts.md

 Farming is measured in cycles. **One cycle** is 525 Stacks blocks, which is approximately **3.5 days**.
 This means that when you stake tokens in a farm, you need to specify the number of cycles you want to lock up your tokens in the farm.
 Rewards are distributed after a cycle ends.

-Your staked tokens will start generating yield on the next upcoming cycle, meaning that there is a **cooldown period** between the time you stake and the start of a new cycle.
+Your staked tokens will start generating yield in the next upcoming cycle, which means there will be no reward during the time gap between when you stake and when the upcoming cycle starts.
 To maximize your earnings, it's best to stake for longer cycle periods, avoiding gaps in rewards due to the cooldown.
 That's why 32-cycle staking is recommended.

 Let's put it on an example.
 Say you stake for 1 cycle at a time.
 When the cycle ends, you can claim the rewards associated to that cycle.
 To keep generating rewards, you will have to withdraw your LP tokens and restake them.
 But when you stake them again, that current cycle is in cooldown, so you will have to wait for the next one to obtain rewards.
 Over 100 cycles, this method would cause you to miss rewards for about 50 cycles.
 In contrast, if you stake for 32 cycles, you will only miss rewards for 3 cycles.